 John 8:32, Know the truth.
 “The truth shall set you free” is an often-quoted axiom, but few understand its deeper biblical implications.

 We violate the sanctity of Scripture if we impose on it our own meanings.
 This is a cavalier and presumptuous approach to understanding the Bible and can hardly be called “rightly dividing the word of Elohim” (1 Tim 2:15).This practice often occurs with this verse.
-To do so is to twist the meaning of the Scriptures to fit our own human vicissitudes, agendas and biases.
+To do so is to twist the meaning of the Scriptures to fit our own vicissitudes and biases.
 This is humanism and insults the mind, will and sovereignty of the Almighty as divinely revealed in his Holy Word.

 To properly understand this verse, we must look solely to the Bible for the keys to understanding it.
 We can start this process by first asking the question, what is truth?